MashSoftware/mashsoftware.github.io/_posts/2016-02-26-jekyll-social.md

 - Google
 - LinkedIn
 ---
-I wanted to add social media sharing buttons to my [Jekyll](http://jekyllrb.com/) powered blog (this one!) but I didn't want the styling enforced by the various social networks' own buttons, or their inline JavaScript.
+I wanted to add social media share buttons to my [Jekyll](http://jekyllrb.com/) powered blog (this one!) but I didn't want the styling enforced by the various social networks' own buttons, or their inline JavaScript.

 I also wanted to turn all the tags on a post into hashtags on a tweet.
 This was easily achieved by adding the following parameter to the [tweet web intent](https://dev.twitter.com/web/tweet-button/web-intent) URL: {% raw %}```&hashtags={% for tag in page.tags %}{{tag}},{% endfor %}```{% endraw %}